fChristenson/My-life-as-a-programmer/README.md

 ## Suggestions

+> Hold the camera in landscape mode

+I started holding the camera in landscape mode.

 > Get a better microphone

 I bought a new microphone so the audio quality got a bit better.